MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 "\<domain1\>:\<capability1\>,\<capability 2\>\>"...,"\<domain2\>:\<capability1\>,\<capability2\>..."...

-At the moment, this parameter can only be used in Exchange hybrid deployments and the \<capability\> values used in this scenario are:
+At the moment, this parameter can only be used in Exchange hybrid deployments and the available \<capability\> values for this scenario are:

 - AcceptCloudServicesMail (Exchange 2013 or later)